Fideltodayy/Insightor/README.md

 ---

-By bridging the gap between complex DeFi protocols and user-friendly interfaces, our DeFi Portfolio Tracker is more than just a project—it's a step towards a more open, transparent, and accessible financial future.
+**Insightor** is more than just a portfolio tracker; it's a window into your decentralized financial world.
+By bridging the gap between complex DeFi protocols and user-friendly interfaces, we're taking a step towards a more accessible and transparent financial future.